ryotoru/rag-search-engine/README.md

 - Support for incremental document addition (AppendableIndex)
 - Customizable tokenizer patterns and stop words
 - Efficient search with filtering and boosting

+__Note:__ this is a toy example for illustrating how relevance search works.
+It's not meant to be used in production.